By Gill Chudley

 The examiners in the trial were keen to make recommendations toward the very best of practice in all areas for everyone which are listed on the trial report for each subject.

 One thing highlighted by examiners in all subjects is for schools to ensure their students have access to the highest appropriate achievement levels.
 For example, ensuring they use pre-created templates for responding to summative assessment tasks as differentiating tools rather than asking all students to work with them.

 How might the strands being assessed in each task and each session within the partially-completed unit planners differ to the “typical” example in the Guide to eAssessment?

 The example written for the Guide to eAssessment is exactly that – a typical example.
 If schools always use the partially-completed unit planner for the correct session as their guideline, they will be correct.

-Available on the subject page of the OCC: Coming soon: Gill Chudley is the IB’s Subject Manager for MYP Arts, Design, PHE and Personal Project.
+Available on the programme resource centre: Gill Chudley is the IB’s Subject Manager for MYP Arts, Design, PHE and Personal Project.